“I wrote to the church, but Diotrephes, who loves to have the preeminence among them, does not receive us.”

-Diotrephes did not want to kowtow to the apostle John or his ambassadors so he refused to financially support these itinerant evangelists.
+Diotrephes did not want to kowtow to the apostle John or his ambassadors, so he refused to support these itinerant evangelists financially.
 John’s group of leaders endangered his power base.
-He was on a power trip and he did not want any competition.
+He was on a power trip, and he did not want any competition.
 His clandestine self-love exploded in the disruptive conduct of the next verse.
 Diotrephes eventually excommunicated those who disagreed with him (v.
 10).
 He was an influential person whose power went to his head.

 Self-seeking always diminishes the work of Christ on earth.

 Love of preeminence is the plague of many churches today.
-If churches neglect to deal with this issue, they are going to have difficulty advancing the gospel of Christ.
+If churches neglect to deal with this issue, they will have difficulty advancing the gospel of Christ.

 Self-interests get in the way of Christ’s interests.
 Love of place and power is unadulterated carnality.
 Carnality always blunts the cause of Christ.
 Carnality always pushes self to the fore and is more interested in self-advancement than advancing the gospel.
 Not everyone owns the objective of world evangelism.

 Mk 10:42-45, 42 But Jesus called them to Himself and said to them, ‘You know that those who are considered rulers over the Gentiles lord it over them, and their great ones exercise authority over them.
 43 “Yet it shall not be so among you; but whoever desires to become great among you shall be your servant.
 44 “And whoever of you desires to be first shall be slave of all.
 45 “For even the Son of Man did not come to be served, but to serve, and to give His life a ransom for many.’”